chrisl8/Orac/Readme.md

  - then alert me to charge my watch.

 Some events happen on HA.
-It has its own "automations" but I find them clunky, but could i have HA essentially CALL this API instead of polling a LOT?
+It has its own "automations" but I find them clunky, but could I have HA essentially CALL this API instead of polling a LOT?
 Or should I just poll A LOT?

 If the wall switch in the office is turned off: